 To run Omniverse applications, double-click the Omniverse Launcher icon on the desktop to get started.
 Visit this link and follow the steps to continue.

-To connect your Omniverse Enterprise Virtual Desktop to an Omniverse Enterprise Server, follow these steps:
+To connect your Omniverse Virtual Workstation to an Enterprise Nucleus Server, follow these steps:

-From within Omniverse Create, click Add New Connection from within the content tab
+From within Omniverse USD Composer, click Add New Connection from within the content tab.

 When prompted, enter the Hostname or IP Address of your Nucleus Server into the Omniverse:// field.

 When prompted for credentials, enter your Username and Password.